 Other flood risk across Utah

-Near Huntsville, there is a “moderate” risk of flooding through Thursday along the south fork of the Ogden River.
-The river is expected to peak at about 5.3 feet/1,500 cfs on Friday morning, above the flood stage of 4.6 feet/992 cfs.
+There is a “moderate” risk of flooding through Friday along the south fork of the Ogden River.
+The river is expected to peak at about 5.3 feet/1,500 cfs on Friday morning, above its flood stage of 4.6 feet/992 cfs.
 Flows will decrease into the weekend.

-In southern Utah, near the town of Hatch in Garfield County, there is a flood warning in effect for the Sevier River.
-The river is expected to “oscillate” around flood level — 3.9 feet — through Friday morning.
-Water levels are expected to drop over the weekend.
+In southern Utah, near the town of Hatch in Garfield County, the Sevier River is expected to peak near 4.4 feet — above its flood level of 3.9 feet — on Thursday morning.
+Water levels are expected to “oscillate” near flood level through Friday night, and drop over the weekend.

-— Salt Lake Tribune staff writer Blake Apgar contributed to this report.
+— Tribune staff writer Mark Eddington contributed to this report.